 Giotto, Masaccio, El Greco, Paul Cezanne, George Bellows, George Luks

 Connection to Bucks County

 John Folinsbee lived in New Hope from 1916 to 1972.
 He and his wife, Ruth, moved to New Hope upon the suggestion of Birge Harrison, who had several friends in the flourishing artists' colony.
-Ruth Folinsbee was involved with the founding of the Philips Mill Art Association, which brought people together for art exhibitions, theater performances, and social gatherings.
+Ruth Folinsbee was involved with the founding of the Phillips' Mill Art Association, which brought people together for art exhibitions, theater performances, and social gatherings.
 She also was one of the original subscribers and stockholders of the Bucks County Playhouse in 1939.
-John Folinsbee chaired the Art Committee for the Philips Mill Association in 1930.
+John Folinsbee chaired the Art Committee for the Phillips' Mill Association in 1930.

 Colleagues and Affiliations

 Along with Edward Redfield, Daniel Garber, Lloyd R. Ney, and writer Henry Chapin, John Folinsbee formed the New Hope Scientific Society, a social group which gathered for evening games of poker.
 Harry Leith-Ross was a close friend from his Woodstock School days, who acted as best man at Folinsbee's marriage to Ruth Baldwin on October 10, 1914.
 Other colleagues in New Hope included William Lathrop and Robert Spencer.
-Folinsbee was very close to his son-in-law, Peter G. Cook, also a fine artist.
+Folinsbee was very close to his son-in-law, Peter G. Cook, who was also a fine artist.

-Major Solo Exhibitions:
+Major Solo Exhibitions

 Playhouse Galleries, New Hope, Pennsylvania, 1953